mrfdev/1MB/Resources/plugins.md

-# 1MB Plugins, 1.16.3
+# 1MB Plugins, 1.20

-**There isn't a week where someone asks me which version of what I am running on my Minecraft servers.
-And while I cannot share everything, here's what I don't mind sharing.
-Please note that some plugins have an alternative download, assume this source is preferred.
-And please note that certain plugins are not free for download.**
+I frequently receive inquiries about the versions of Minecraft running on my servers.
+While I cannot disclose everything, here's some information that I'm willing to share.
+Please be aware that certain plugins may have alternative download options, but the provided source is generally recommended.
+Additionally, please note that specific plugins may not be available for free download.

+This list was made in 1.16, and is now grossly outdated in 1.20.

 - - -